I Don't Put Veggies in My Smoothies — and I'm Not Going to Apologize for That

 One thing is very obviously missing from my smoothies.
 Vegetables!
 Listen, I love vegetables as much as the next gal, but I prefer to oil, salt and roast them rather than puree them for breakfast.
 I know that they can be delicious in smoothies — spinach and kale are go-to picks for many people — but I just don’t see a need to add them.
 I eat smoothies for a fun, refreshing treat, not a way of getting my veggies.

 When blending up my smoothies, I sometimes need to add a splash of milk to get things moving.
 Again, hello, richness and creaminess.
 The blades in the Ninja blender are stacked in tiers, which means that even ingredients piled high in the blender will get broken down easily.
 I tend to start on the low setting, and then save the medium and high powers for quick blitzes at the end only — just to make the smoothie, well, smoother.

 After that, I sometimes pour the smoothie into a glass and drink it as-is.
 But when I’m feeling fancy, I have been known to pour the smoothie into a bowl and arrange fresh fruit, granola and chia seeds into neat little rows to create LA-worthy masterpieces.

 The great thing about smoothies is that the options are endless and they’re an easy way to use up random things in your freezer.
-If you’re more adventurous than I am, by all means, experiment with frozen cauliflower and kale in your morning smoothies too.
+If you’re craving more veggies, by all means, experiment with frozen cauliflower and kale in your morning smoothies too.
 Or go all out with the toppings; hemp seeds, bee pollen and coconut flakes are popular picks.
-There’s no wrong way to do a smoothie, and that’s why we love it.
+There’s no wrong way to do smoothies, and that’s why I love them.
 But if you're somone who needs a recipe when experimenting in the kitchen, start with this one.
 It's quick, fresh and appropriately #basic.